-Moving forward, the Oddfellows is attached to one of local’s favorite bookstore, the Elliott Bay Bookstore.
+Moving forward, the Oddfellows is attached to one of the local’s favorite bookstore, the Elliott Bay Bookstore.
 Take your take to browse all the staff picks, cookbooks, and art books.
 But that’s not all you can find inside.

 A cute little coffee shop, the Little Oddfellows is right there to make an unparalleled combination – books and coffee.